commontoolsinc/labs/rfcs/2024-05-21-ui-component-model.md

 ### React-style functional components

+When I give Claude the requirements and ask it to design a component, it usually produces something like this:

+### Spellcaster-style functional components

 ### Stateless templates

 Borrowing ideas from Mustache, Vue, and Svelte, we could separate logic from template.
 This would make the template a pure function.
 It would also encourage factoring out the logic into signal transformations.